AoDev/node-text-files-loader/README.md

 ```
 {
   'file1': 'content of the file',
+  'deeper': {
-  'deeper/file2': 'content of the file'
+    'file2': 'content of the file'
+  }
 }
 ```